 Remember that your are dealing with individuals whom society has placed well above you in the hierarchy, and that society arms them with deadly force to use at their discretion, and with little-to-no-risk of consequences.
 Their focus, like that of any predator, is the behavior of its prey.
 And don’t forget: you are de facto prey unless you are higher on the pyramid of “sanctioned behavior” than law enforcement.

 Of course, the “privileged behavior status” awarded to police officers has a legitimate function of protecting the “law-abiding” citizen from the predation of criminals; someone has to intervene in the aggressive, violent and destructive actions of the few, which seriously impair community safety and personal freedom to live in relative peace.
-This dangerous, highly stressful “job” would be beyond what most of us could endure; we ought to be grateful that certain personalities “fit” the job requirements, while at the same time, being alert to individual tendencies in officers who “cross the line” into unwarranted and persistent predation on minorities, the mentally ill, the poor, and the “different or outsider” – easy targets for abuse.
+This dangerous, highly stressful “job” would be beyond what most of us could endure; we ought to be grateful that certain personalities “fit” the job requirements, but at the same time, we must be alert to individual tendencies in officers who “cross the line” into unwarranted and persistent predation on minorities, the mentally ill, the poor, and the “different or outsider” – easy targets for abuse.

 The practical question is, What can be done while “waiting for something to be done?” – which is the typical neurotypical state of distraction from the actual problem, confounded by magical thinking, that some generalized “force, entity or government agency” has the job of finding solutions, and the persistent inability to separate emotional entrenchment from “the greater picture”: All this confusion leads to paralysis.
 Political, social, economic, right-left ideological arguments and all things “hierarchical” take precedence over the rational approach of “community safety” and the practical functions of dealing with ACTUAL HUMAN BEHAVIOR instead of statistics, psychological theories, emotional and agenda-based beliefs, denial, and political manipulation; protection of staus quo unequal treatment, stupid policies and outright lies on the part of everyone involved in “solving” the problem of criminal behavior.